 Lizzie Moss Pwerle

-Lizzie Moss Pwerle was born in the 1940s, Lizzie is an artist from the Utopian region of the Northern Territory.
+Lizzie Moss Pwerle (b.c.1940) is an artist from the Utopian region of the Northern Territory.
 Utopia is an Indigenous community located approximately 300km north east of Alice Springs.
 Lizzie is from a family of well established artists, including her Aunty, Queenie Morton and her older sister, Minnie Pwerle (they share the same father but have a different mother).
 Both Minnie Pwerle and Lizzie Moss Pwerle share the same totemic Dreaming story of their Country, Atnwengerrp (an area of Utopia).

 Lizzie mainly paints the story of the northern wild orange, known as Akarley in Lizzie's language.
 The small slender tree of this wild orange plant grows about 3½ m high with dark bark and weeping foliage.
 The wild orange hang down on long stalks, turning yellow or a red tint when ripe; most commonly during the month of February.
 Young fruit are often ripened in hot sand.
 The Akarley is generally favoured as a better fruit than others of this species by the Aboriginal people.